-There are many different movements in film.
+There are many different movements in the film.
 There is the French New Wave movement.

 There is the Dogme 95 movement.
-All of these movements have one thing in common: they all take place after World War II and they all defy conventional film-making methods.
+These movements have one thing in common: they all took place after World War II, defying conventional film-making methods.

-However, the movement that I am focusing on here is Non-Narrative Film Movement (NNFM).
-As a movement in its own right, the NNFM is far less well known than some of the other non-narrative film movements such as the Dogme 95 or French New Wave movements mentioned above.
+As a movement in its own right, the NNFM is far less well known than some other non-narrative film movements, such as the Dogme 95 or French New Wave movements mentioned above.
 The NNFM can be traced back to European Sur.

 The End Of The Non-Narrative Film Movement

-The sound would change depending on where you were in relation to the screen and how loud it was based.
+The sound would change depending on where you were on the screen and how loud it was based.